torisan-unya/AI-Novel-Prompt-Hybrid/academic-paper/README.md

 *   **Filename:** [01_theoretical-framework.md](01_theoretical-framework.md)
 *   **Title:** *Human-AI Creative Collaboration: A Theoretical Framework for Synergistic Innovation*
 *   **Summary:**
     This first paper proposes the "Enhanced Collaborative Effectiveness Index (E-CEI)" as a foundational theoretical framework for evaluating human-AI creative collaboration.
 It serves as the theoretical basis for the subsequent research.
-(Updated with references to real-time AI collaboration examples from X discussions.)

 ### 2. Extended Framework & Empirical Validation